When a gentle kick or a roll onto the side won't do the trick, there are better solutions than sleeping on the couch.

-“Snoring is basically caused from a vibration of soft tissue in the upper airway,” says Nathan Paull, pharmacist and owner of Friendlies Pharmacy in Maddington.
+“Snoring is basically caused from a vibration of soft tissue in the upper airway,” says Nathan Paull, pharmacist and owner of Pharmacy 777 in Maddington.

 It's super common - in fact most adults will snore at some point – and can be triggered by things like sinus troubles, pregnancy, drinking alcohol and sleeping on your back.

 Snoring can be alleviated by adopting a few healthy lifestyle and sleeping habits.

 “Going to bed around the same time each night, avoiding caffeine late in the day, and limiting alcohol can all contribute to a more sound sleep,” says Paull.

 However, if you can hear your partner’s snoring through a closed door or you witness gasping or snorting, they may have sleep apnoea.

 What is sleep apnoea?

 Sleep apnoea is a complex condition, but Paull describes it simply as “a pause or period of low breathing during sleep”.